Rhode Island Greening

 Season

-It ripens rapidly during periods of warm weather in autumn and does not stand heat well before going into storage as this induces scald.
-If put in cold storage in good condition the fruit keeps well and goes down gradually, but if affected by scald or disease it goes down quickly.
-In going down, it scalds badly in storage, loses in quality, turns yellow, becomes mealy, and large specimens are liable to burst (Beach).
+In ordinary storage the variety is in season from October to March or April; its common commercial limit is January or early February, but it may be held commercially in cold storage till March or April.
+It ripens rapidly during periods of warm weather in autumn and does not stand heat well before going into storage, as this induces scald.
+If put in cold storage in good condition the fruit keeps well and goes down gradually, but if affected by scald or disease it goes down quickly; in going down, it scalds badly in storage, loses in quality, turns yellow, becomes mealy, and large specimens are liable to burst.
+It is very important that fruit intended for cold storage be hurried into storage as soon as picked — more so than with the average variety.

 Uses